 - Offer medically vulnerable workers (e.g. pregnant women) non-client-related work.

 - Check antibodies in the blood preventively to determine whether workers are susceptible to a particular disease, such as chicken pox, fifth disease and CMV.

 - Adjust the air conditioning system such as to keep recirculation to a minimum, suck in fresh air and keep humidity at such a level as to allow diseases to spread less easily (50% for flu%).

 - Disinfect rooms and materials, for example by making proper arrangements with a cleaning company.

-More information on: Influenza and Colds Toolkit of the RIVM (Dutch National Institute for Public Health and the Environment)
+More information on Influenza of the RIVM (Dutch National Institute for Public Health and the Environment)